 Film4 is Channel 4 Television’s feature film division, dedicated to developing and co-financing bold, original work from the most distinctive voices in UK and international cinema, supporting both emerging and established filmmakers.

-Film4’s recent films include Oscar®, BAFTA and Venice Golden Lion winning Poor Things (Yorgos Lanthimos); Oscar®, BAFTA and Cannes Grand Prix winning The Zone of Interest (Jonathan Glazer); Savanah Leaf’s BAFTA winning Earth Mama; Molly Manning Walker’s Un Certain Regard winning How to Have Sex; and Andrew Haigh’s BIFA winning All of Us Strangers.
-Recent releases include global box office hits We Live in Time (John Crowley), as well as Rose Glass’ Love Lies Bleeding, Karan Kandhari’s Sister Midnight, Rebecca Lenkiewicz’ Hot Milk and Eloise King’s The Shadow Scholars.
+Film4’s recent films include Oscar®, BAFTA and Venice Golden Lion winning Poor Things (Yorgos Lanthimos); Oscar®, BAFTA and Cannes Grand Prix winning The Zone of Interest (Jonathan Glazer); Savannah Leaf’s BAFTA winning Earth Mama; Molly Manning Walker’s Un Certain Regard winning How to Have Sex; and Andrew Haigh’s BIFA winning All of Us Strangers.
+Recent releases include global box office hits We Live in Time (John Crowley), as well as Kaouther Ben Hania’s The Voice of Hind Rajab, which won the Silver Lion Grand Jury Prize at the 82nd Venice Film Festival, Dylan Southern’s The Thing with Feathers, Rose Glass’ Love Lies Bleeding and Rebecca Lenkiewicz’ Hot Milk.

-This year’s production slate includes debuts by Ashley Walters (Animol) and Alice Birch (Sweetsick) and a new film by Martin McDonagh (Wild Horse Nine).
-A packed slate of upcoming releases includes Kaouther Ben Hania’s The Voice of Hind Rajab, which won the Silver Lion Grand Jury Prize at the 82nd Venice Film Festival; Dylan Southern’s The Thing With Feathers; Oliver Hermanus’ The History of Sound; Philippa Lowthorpe’s H is for Hawk, Mark Jenkin’s Rose of Nevada; Romain Gavras’ Sacrifice and Thea Gajic’s Surviving Earth.
+This year’s production slate includes debuts by Ashley Walters (Animol) and Alice Birch (Sweetsick), as well as a new film by Martin McDonagh (Wild Horse Nine) and Jonathan Schey (Everybody Wants to Fck Me*).
+A packed slate of upcoming releases includes Philippa Lowthorpe’s H Is for Hawk; Oliver Hermanus’ The History of Sound; Mark Jenkin’s Rose of Nevada; Romain Gavras’ Sacrifice; Thea Gajic’s Surviving Earth; Polly Findlay’s Midwinter Break; Molly Manners’ Extra Geography; Rafael Manuel’s Filipiñana; Olive Nwosu’s Lady; and Joanna Natasegara’s The Disciple.